 - Pembrolizumab (Keytruda)

-Immunotherapy drugs like durvalumab, nivolumab, and pembrolizumab are called checkpoint inhibitors.
-When white blood cells are blocked from attacking tumor cells, the checkpoint inhibitor (medication) reveals the tumor cells to the healthy immune cells.
+Immunotherapy medications like durvalumab, nivolumab, and pembrolizumab are called checkpoint inhibitors.
+When white blood cells are blocked from attacking tumor cells, the checkpoint inhibitor (medication) reveals the tumor cells to the attacking immune cells.

-Popular drugs that have gone through clinical trials are CRS-207, tremelimumab, and pembrolizumab.
+Popular medications that have gone through clinical trials are CRS-207, tremelimumab, and pembrolizumab.
 The clinical trials test for effectiveness in different medications.
-Some of the medicines are also administered with other types of mesothelioma treatments, such as chemotherapy.
+Some of the medicines are also administered with other types of treatment, such as chemotherapy.

-Keytruda (pembrolizumab) is an Anti-DP-1/PD-L1 immunotherapy drug that inhibits communication between the proteins.
+Keytruda (pembrolizumab) is an Anti-DP-1/PD-L1 immunotherapy medications that inhibits communication between the proteins.
 By doing this, the immune system can attack malignant mesothelioma cells.
-The drug has shown success in clinical trials and was able to shrink tumors in 14 out of 25 mesothelioma patients.
+The medication has shown success in clinical trials and was able to shrink tumors in 14 out of 25 patients.

-If you are interested in learning more about current immunotherapy clinical trials, visit our blog or download our free mesothelioma guide to find resources and learn more about the benefits of immunotherapy.
+If you are interested in learning more about current legal immunotherapy clinical trials, visit our blog.

 For legal aid and information about your options in seeking financial compensation after hazardous asbestos exposure, use our guide to find specialized treatment and expert legal help.